History of Shepherd's Bush: The Underground comes to Shepherd's Bush

 In 1900 the Central London Railway (CLR) opened its Shepherd's Bush station, now the Central line station, at the east end of Shepherd's Bush Green.
 The line was formally inaugurated by the Prince of Wales, later King Edward VII, on 27 June.
 The Central London Railway (CLR), also known as the Twopenny Tube, was a deep-level, underground "tube" railway that opened in London in 1900.
 Today, the CLR's tunnels and stations form the central section of the London Underground's Central line.

 The railway company was established in 1889, funding for construction was obtained in 1895 through a syndicate of financiers and work took place from 1896 to 1900.
 When opened, the CLR served 13 stations and ran completely underground in a pair of tunnels for 9.14 km between its western terminus at Shepherd's Bush and its eastern terminus at the Bank of England, with a depot and power station to the north of the western terminus.

 For 108 years, until 2008, there were (rather confusingly) two Tube stations of the same name 0.3 mi apart.
-Four years later, in 1914, the original Shepherd's Bush station (built in 1867) closed, replaced by two new stations which opened on 1 April 1914.
+In 1914, the original Shepherd's Bush station (built in 1864) closed, replaced by two new stations which opened on 1 April 1914.
 The new Shepherd's Bush station was re-sited a short distance north across the Uxbridge Road, with Goldhawk Road about half a kilometre to the south.
 The two stations remain in the same locations today.